 We rely on trademarks, service marks, tradenames and brand names.
 We cannot assure you that our trademark applications will be approved.
 During trademark registration proceedings, we may receive rejections.
 Although we are given an opportunity to respond to those rejections, we may be unable to overcome such rejections.
 In addition, any registered or unregistered trademarks or trade names that we currently have or may in the future acquire may be challenged, infringed, circumvented or declared generic or determined to be infringing on other marks.
 We may not be able to protect our rights to these trademarks and trade names, which we need to build name recognition among potential partners or customers in our markets of interest.
 At times, competitors or other third parties may adopt trade names or trademarks similar to ours, thereby impeding our ability to build brand identity and possibly leading to market confusion.
 In addition, there could be potential trade name or trademark infringement claims brought by owners of other registered trademarks or trademarks that incorporate variations of our registered or unregistered trademarks or trade names.
 We own a registered trademark for the mark "KODIAK" and "KODIAK SCIENCES" in the United States.
 Over the long term, if we are unable to establish name recognition based on our trademarks and trade names, then we may not be able to compete effectively and our business may be adversely affected.
 We engage a third party watching service to monitor use by third parties of names that are identical or similar to our name.
 We have identified at least two companies that are using names that we continue to monitor.
 We have sent cease and desist letters to two companies and filed a trademark opposition proceeding against one company.
 If we deem it appropriate, we may decide to take further action with respect to those companies.
-Our efforts to enforce or protect our proprietary rights related to trademarks, trade secrets, domain names, copyrights or other intellectual property m not adequately protect our business or permit us to maintain our competitive advantage.
-For example: others may be able to make products that are similar to our product candidates or utilize similar technology but that are not covered by the claim of the patents that we may license or own; we, or our current or future licensors or collaborators, might not have been the first to make the inventions covered by the issued patent or pending patent application that we license or own now or in the future; we, or our current or future licensors or collaborators, might not have been the first to file patent applications covering certain of our or their inventions; others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our owned or licensed intellectual property rights; 10 it is possible that our current or future pending owned or licensed patent applications will not lead to issued patents; issued patents that we hold rights to may be held invalid or unenforceable, including as a result of legal challenges by our competitors or other third parties; our competitors or other third parties might conduct research and development activities in countries where we do not have patent rights and then use the information learned from such activities to develop competitive products for sale in our major commercial markets; we may not develop additional proprietary technologies that are patentable; the patents of others may harm our business; and we may choose not to file a patent in order to maintain certain trade secrets or know-how, and a third party may subsequently file a patent covering such intellectual property.
-S Should any of these events occur, they could have a material adverse effect on our business, financial condition, results of operations and prospects.
-Risks R telated to Our Operations highly dependent on our key personnel, and if we are not successful in attracting, motivating and retaining highly qualified personnel, we may ible to successfully implement our business strategy. retain hi Dr. Vict other sc Our ability to compete in the highly competitive biotechnology and pharmaceutical industries depends upon our ability to attract, motivate and ighly qualified managerial, scientific and medical personnel.
-We are highly dependent on our management, particularly our Chief Executive Officer or Perlroth, and our scientific and medical personnel.
-The loss of the services provided by any of our executive officers, other key employees, and ientific and medical advisors, and our inability to find suitable replacements, could result in delays in the development of our product candidates m our business. and mar We conduct our U.S. operations at our facilities in Palo Alto, California, in a region that is headquarters to many other biopharmaceutical companies by academic and research institutions.
-Competition for skilled personnel is intense and the turnover rate can be high, which may limit our ability to be retain highly qualified personnel on acceptable terms or at all.
-We expect that we may need to recruit talent from outside of our region and doing be costly and difficult. option g vest ove more lu- for at-w man" in To induce valuable employees to remain at our company, in addition to salary and cash incentives, we have provided restricted stock and stock grants, including early exercise stock options exercisable for restricted stock that vest over time.
-The value to employees of these equity grants that er time may be significantly affected by movements in our stock price that are beyond our control and may at any time be insufficient to counteract crative offers from other companies.
-Although we have employment agreements with our key employees, these employment agreements provide fill employment, which means that any of our employees could leave our employment at any time, with or without notice.
-We do not maintain "key surance policies on the lives of all of these individuals or the lives of any of our other employees.
-If we are unable to attract, incentivize and retain personnel on acceptable terms, or at all, it may cause our business and operating results to suffer.
-We will need to grow the size and capabilities of our organization, and we may experience difficulties in managing this growth. operatin As of June 30, 2021, we had 76 employees, all of whom were full-time.
-As our development plans and strategies develop, and as we continue ag as a public company, we must add a significant number of additional managerial, operational, financial and other personnel.
-Future growth will significant added responsibilities on members of management, including: identifying, recruiting, integrating, retaining and motivating additional employees; managing our internal development efforts effectively, including the clinical and FDA review process for our current and future product candidates, while complying with our contractual obligations to contractors and other third parties; expanding our operational, financial and management controls, reporting systems and procedures; and managing increasing operational and managerial complexity.
+Our efforts to enforce or protect our proprietary rights related to trademarks, trade secrets, domain names, copyrights or other intellectual property m adeq uatery protect our business or permit us to maintain our competitive advantage.
+For example: others may be able to make products that are similar to our product candidates or utilize similar technology but that are not covered by the claims of the patents that we may license or own; we, or our current or future licensors or collaborators, might not have been the first to make the inventions covered by the issued patent or pending patent application that we license or own now or in the future; we, or our current or future licensors or collaborators, might not have been the first to file patent applications covering certain of our or their inventions; others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our owned or licensed intellectual property rights; it is possible that our current or future pending owned or licensed patent applications will not lead to issued patents; issued patents that we hold rights to may be held invalid or unenforceable, including as a result of legal challenges by our competitors or other third parties; our competitors or other third parties might conduct research and development activities in countries where we do not have patent rights and then use the information learned from such activities to develop competitive products for sale in our major commercial markets; we may not develop additional proprietary technologies that are patentable; the patents of others may harm our business; and we may choose not to file a patent in order to maintain certain trade secrets or know-how, and a third party may subsequently file a patent